| |

 Is Albania Safe?
 The Truth for Travellers.
 In this article we will look at every aspect of whether Albania is safe, from active conflicts in Albania, petty crime in Albania, organised crime in Albania, road safety in Albania and more.
 I hope that by the end of this post I will have managed to reassure you that Albania IS a safe country #albania

-Disclaimer: Travelling Jezebel uses affiliate links.
-If you make a purchase on a recommended site, I may make a small commission at no extra cost to you.
+Disclaimer: This page contains affiliate links.
+If you make a purchase on a recommended site, I may earn a commission at no extra cost to you.

 *The media likes to pretend that girls like me are hugely likely to get trafficked, but that couldn’t be further from the truth.
 Victims of human trafficking are people from poor countries, usually from marginalised communities, who are desperate to escape poverty.
 Privileged girls from countries such as the UK and USA are not who traffickers are looking for.